yzhouyzhou/bamazon/README.md

 *   The link was also added into my updated portfolio https://yzhouyzhou.github.io/Bootstrap-Portfolio/games.html bamazon July 18 2019

 *   bamazon application is an Amazon-like store.
-A list items are in the store for sales. mySQL is use to store data.
+A list items are in the store for sales. mySQL is the database used to store data.
 A table called products contain columns: item_id, product_name, department_name, price, stock_quantity and product_sales
 ![storeItems](images/storeItems.JPG)

 *   Customer View : user gets prompt with two messages